theopensystemslab/planx-new/README.md

 ***Please Note***: If using a Mac running Apple silicone (M1 -M4) chips and running into Docker image compatibility issues please see our [troubleshooting guide](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/aws/how-to-setup-aws-sso-credentials.md)

-5. Move into the hasura directory `cd ../hasura.planx.uk` and install dependencies `pnpm i`.
+5. Move into the hasura directory `cd ../apps/hasura.planx.uk` and install dependencies `pnpm i`.

-6. Open [Hasura's](https://hasura.io/) web console (`cd hasura.planx.uk` then `pnpm start`) and check that your Google email address is in the `users` table, if not then add it.
+6. Open [Hasura's](https://hasura.io/) web console (`cd apps/hasura.planx.uk` then `pnpm start`) and check that your Google email address is in the `users` table, if not then add it.
 This will eventually allow you to authenticate into the application as an admin.

 7. Move into the editor directory `cd ../editor.planx.uk` & install dependencies `pnpm i`.